Updated January 2026 · Official German Tax Rates · Free

 Which tax class should I choose as an expat?

-Single and unmarried: Tax Class 1 (automatic).
-Married, partner also works: Tax Class 4/4 (default).
-Married, you earn significantly more: consider Class 3 (you) + Class 5 (partner) for higher monthly net pay.
+Single and unmarried: Tax Class 1 (assigned automatically).
+Married, partner also works in Germany: Tax Class 4/4 (default, safest).
+Married, you earn significantly more than your partner: consider Class 3 (you) + Class 5 (partner) for higher monthly net pay — but a tax return becomes mandatory and you will likely owe taxes in spring.

 Do I pay solidarity surcharge (Soli) in Germany 2026?